All the classic flavors of buffalo wings stuffed into eggs. It makes the perfect appetizer to serve at your next party or game day!

 Store leftovers in the fridge for a few days.
 I found this deviled eggs storage container made by Rubbermaid and it comes with a lid.
 You can buy them on Amazon, or even at Walmart.

 It does a great job of keeping them from flipping over and holding them perfectly in place.
-Yeah, I’m really into cool kitchen things like that!
+Don’t you just love handy kitchen things like that!

 Buffalo Deviled Eggs – Keto and Low Carb